Elly-otieno/e-commerce/README.md

 # Exclusive - Online Store

 ## Project Overview
-**Exclusive** is a fully responsive online store built with React and TypeScript.
+**Exclusive** is a responsive online store built with React and TypeScript.
 It features product management, authentication, cart functionality, filtering, and a user-friendly interface.

 ## Features
 ### Landing Page